RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if Insights Results Aggregator Mock service returns results for empty list of clusters
 * Check if Insights Results Aggregator Mock service returns results for non empty list of clusters without proper report
 * Check if Insights Results Aggregator Mock service returns results for non empty list of clusters with proper report
+* Check if Insights Results Aggregator Mock service returns results for non empty list of clusters with proper report and one unknown cluster
+* Check if Insights Results Aggregator Mock service returns results for non empty list of clusters with proper report and two unknown clusters
+* Check if Insights Results Aggregator Mock service returns results for two unknown clusters

 ## `insights-results-aggregator/smoketests.feature`